National Grid (Great Britain): Creation of the grid

 The grid was created with 4000 mile of cables – mostly overhead – linking the 122 most efficient power stations.
 The first "grid tower" was erected near Edinburgh on 14 July 1928, and work was completed in September 1933, ahead of schedule and on budget.
 It began operating in 1933 as a series of regional grids with auxiliary interconnections for emergency use.
 Following the unauthorised but successful short term parallelling of all regional grids by the night-time engineers on 29 October 1937, by 1938 the grid was operating as a national system.
 The growth by then in the number of electricity users was the fastest in the world, rising from three quarters of a million in 1920 to nine million in 1938.
 The grid proved its worth during the Blitz, when South Wales provided power to replace lost output from Battersea and Fulham power stations.
 The grid was nationalised by the Electricity Act 1947, which also created the British Electricity Authority.
-In 1949, the British Electricity Authority decided to upgrade the grid by adding 275 kV links.